Honus Wagner: Louisville Colonels (1897–1899)

 Recognizing that Wagner should be playing at the highest level, Barrow contacted the Louisville Colonels, who had finished last in the National League in 1896 with a record of 38–93.
 They were doing better in 1897 when Barrow persuaded club president Barney Dreyfuss, club secretary Harry Pulliam, and outfielder-manager Fred Clarke to go to Paterson to see Wagner play.
 Dreyfuss and Clarke were not impressed with the awkward-looking man, not surprising, as Wagner was oddly built: he was tall, weighed 200 lb, and had a barrel chest, massive shoulders, heavily muscled arms, huge hands, and incredibly bowed legs that deprived him of any grace and several inches of height.
 Pulliam, though, persuaded Dreyfuss and Clarke to take a chance on him.
 Wagner debuted with Louisville on July 19 and hit .338 in 61 games.

 By his second season, Wagner was already one of the best hitters in the National League although he came up short a percentage point from finishing the season at .300.
 Following the season, the NL contracted from twelve to eight teams, with the Colonels one of four teams eliminated.
-Owner Barney Dreyfuss, who had purchased half ownership in the Pirates, took Wagner and many of his other top players with him to the Pittsburgh team.
+Owner Barney Dreyfuss, who had also purchased half ownership in the Pirates, arranged a trade that sent Wagner and many of Louisville's other top players to the Pittsburgh club.

 Tommy Leach recounted his impressions of joining the Louisville club in 1898 with hopes of winning the starting job at third base:

 I hardly had time to get settled before it hits me that this guy the Louisville club had at third base was practically doing the impossible.
 I'm sitting on the bench the first day I reported, and along about the third inning an opposing batter smacks a line drive down the third-base line that looked like at least a sure double.
 Well, this big Louisville third baseman jumped over after it like he was on steel springs, slapped it down with his bare hand, scrambled after it at least ten feet, and fired a bullet over to first base.
 The runner was out by two or three steps.

 I'm sitting on the bench and my eyes are popping out.
 So I poked the guy sitting next to me, and asked him who the devil that big fellow was on third base.

 "Why, that's Wagner," he says.
 "He's the best third baseman in the league."

 And it also turned out that while Honus was the best third baseman in the league, he was also the best first baseman, the best second baseman, the best shortstop, and the best outfielder.
 That was in fielding.
 And since he led the league in batting eight times between 1900 and 1911, you know that he was the best hitter, too.
 As well as the best base runner.